chrisjj12/Project_3_SINCNET/README.md

 ### I DONT OWN RIGHTS, this is for class project use purposes only

+Phase 1- Ran SINCnet to reproduce expected results

+Phase 2- Analyzed the signal classification for DNN in the the phase_2 folder containing a .rtfd file and two images

 # SincNet
 SincNet is a neural architecture for processing **raw audio samples**.
 It is a novel Convolutional Neural Network (CNN) that encourages the first convolutional layer to discover more **meaningful filters**.
 SincNet is based on parametrized sinc functions, which implement band-pass filters.